Keeping abreast of conversion optimization trends and technologies

 BAU

-BAU activities are routine, standard, and essential activities for the organisation to maintain its day-to-day functions without significant disruptions.
-These activities typically include production, customer service, administrative work, and other core operational processes.
+Discover the full form and meaning of BAU (Business As Usual), its importance in daily operations, key components, real-life examples, and how to improve BAU with technology.
 When an organisation is said to be operating "in BAU," it conducts its regular operations without any significant changes, emergencies, or special projects that would disrupt the normal flow of business.
 BAU can serve as a baseline for assessing the impact of changes, improvements, or unexpected events on an organisation's operations and performance.

 Know More